marckimbrey/js101-guide/guides/getting-started/guide.md

                           /____/
 ```

-The journey of a thousand miles starts with a single byte.
+# The journey of a thousand miles starts with a single byte.

 Contender ready?

 Run the following command:

 ```
-node question.js
+npm run getting-started
 ```